Just How Serious Is Dwyane Wade’s Bone Bruise?

 Bones are composed of two different types of bony tissue:

-- Cancellous (or spongy) bone has a much higher surface area to mass ratio because it is less dense than cortical bone.
-This gives it softer, weaker, and more flexible characteristics.
-Spongy bone is typically found at the core of vertebral bones in the spine and at the ends of long bones.
-Unlike cortical bone, it is not arranged in concentric layers, but rather in plates of microscopic fibrous tissue, called trabeculae, that crisscross with one another in a honeycomb structure and are filled in with calcium to give them their strength.
-These fibers are interspersed with irregular cavities that contain bone marrow, the site of production of blood cells.
+- Cancellous (or spongy) bone makes up 20% of a human skeleton’s weight.
+It is far less organized, far less dense and far more porous than cortical bone, which gives it softer, weaker, and more flexible characteristics.
+Spongy bone is typically found at the core of vertebral bones in the spine and at the ends of long bones, underneath an outer shell made of cortical bone.
+Unlike cortical bone, it is not arranged in concentric layers but rather in plates of microscopic fibrous tissue, called trabeculae, that crisscross with one another in a honeycomb structure and are filled in with calcium to give them their strength.
+These fibers are interspersed with irregular cavities that contain red bone marrow, the site of production of red blood cells, platelets and most white blood cells.

 Contact between the end of the femur (thigh bone) and the top of the tibia (shinbone) occurs at the knee joint.
 At the end of these long bones in the knee, the outer shell is made of a thin layer of cortical bone and the inner core is made of spongy bone.